Department of History

 Past Research

-My doctoral research on the history of the lost library of the Kiev Mohyla Academy, completed in 1999, has led to the publication of a monograph and a number of articles.
-The Kiev Academy, founded in 1632, was the first educational establishment operating at a university level in the Eastern Orthodox world; prior to the fire that completely destroyed it in 1780, this substantial collection of printed books, comprised almost exclusively of Latin editions, formed an integral part of the Academy's teaching and scholarly ethos.
+My doctoral research on the history of the lost library of the Kyiv Mohyla Academy, completed in 1999, has led to the publication of a monograph and a number of articles.
+The Kyiv Academy, founded in 1632, was the first educational establishment operating at a university level in the Eastern Orthodox world; prior to the fire that completely destroyed it in 1780, this substantial collection of printed books, comprised almost exclusively of Latin editions, formed an integral part of the Academy's teaching and scholarly ethos.
 The first comprehensive history of the library ever written, my study also addressed such wider issues as the development of European education, the place of Byzantine heritage in the East Slavic culture of the early modern period, Western influences among the East Slavs prior to the reforms of Peter the Great, the role of the printed book in the transformation of cognitive patterns across Europe from the sixteenth century on, and the interaction of the Western and the Eastern churches in the Reformation era.
-As a post-doctoral Research Fellow in Lucy Cavendish College, Cambridge, I published a series of articles on Peter Mohyla, the 'Greek Orthodox' Metropolitan of Kiev (1633-1646), founder of the Kiev Academy and an eminent church reformer, whose work played an important part in the subsequent development of the doctrinal and liturgical thought of the Eastern Orthodox Church.
+As a post-doctoral Research Fellow in Lucy Cavendish College, Cambridge, I published a series of articles on Peter Mohyla, the 'Greek Orthodox' Metropolitan of Kyiv (1633-1646), founder of the Kyiv Academy and an eminent church reformer, whose work played an important part in the subsequent development of the doctrinal and liturgical thought of the Eastern Orthodox Church.

 • 2016.
 Polonisation and all that, or religious identity and cultural change in Ruthenia: The Union of Lublin and the myths of “polonisation” Rukopysna ta knyzhkova spadshchyna Ukraïny: Arkheohrafichni doslidzhennia unikal'nykh arkhivnykh ta bibliohrafichnykh fondiv.
 20, 366-77